iter8-tools/docs/docs/tutorials/load-test-grpc/usage.md

 ***

-### Streaming

 For client streaming or bi-directional calls, this experiment accepts an array of messages, each element representing a single message within the stream call.
+If a single object is given for data, then it is automatically converted to an array with single element.

 ```shell
 --set data[0].name="Joe" \